 And the hardest question of all: Where should you start?

 Artist development is by nature a customized activity.
-As every client’s goals and personalities are different, so will their paths be.
-For some people, artist development is little more than production or songwriting assistance to help them find their sound.
-For others, it is figuring out how to add a weekend music dream to an existing full-time career.
-For still others, it involves developing identity and brand across all channels, putting together and workshopping a killer live set, and working on strategies for an album release and fanbase building.
+As every client’s goals and personalities are different, so will be their paths.
+For some people, artist development is assistance with production or songwriting to help them find their sound.
+For others, it’s figuring out how to get a music career off the ground on top of a full-time non-music career.
+For others, it involves developing identity and brand across all channels, putting together and workshopping a killer live set, and working on strategies for an album release and fanbase building.

 The pace is up to you.
-We’ll move faster with more motivated students, and work at a slower pace if that’s what you need.
-But whatever your level of commitment, we can help speed up the process and prevent wasted time by helping you ask the right questions and find the right answers.
+We’ll move faster if you’re rocking, and slower if you’re taking it like the marathon it is.
+But whatever your level of commitment, we can save you months and years by helping you ask the right questions and find the right answers.
 Plus, there’s nothing to speed up your progress like having someone to be accountable to!

 We’ll be honest: we’re not going to do the hard work for you.
-But we will help you make sense of the mountain ahead of you, help with your strategy to climb it, and stay by your side as you rise.
+But we will help you make sense of the mountain ahead of you and stay by your side as you climb it.

 Our work is not the same with any two people.
 Topics – and the order in which we address them – vary depending on artist needs.
-The pace we go is up to you.
-The more motivated you are, the faster we will move.
+But we may get into things like:

 • Goal setting and priorities